 So, after wondering if a name should be included on a printed acting headshot, the next thought is often whether it should have a white border for your name to go on it?
 This is personal preference but, sometimes what you wear in your headshot will drive the answer to this.

 If in your headshot you are wearing a top that allows for good contrast in text, you can get away with not using a border.
 For example, if you wear a white shirt, you can use black text or a black shirt with white text.
-Just be sure the text is in a place that doesn’t distract from your face.
-So, it’s common to pick a bottom left or right placement.
+Just be sure the text is in a place that does not distract from your face.
+So, it is common to pick a bottom left or right placement.

 Using a white border to print your name also works.
 Just consider that, to make space for the border, using a border means your photo will be just a bit smaller.
-Some actors don’t want this while some think it’s barely noticeable.
-It’s a matter of personal preference.
+Some actors do not want this while some think it is barely noticeable.
+It is a matter of personal preference.

 Printed Corporate Headshots

 Nowadays there are only rare cases for printing corporate headshots.
 But there might be situations where a business headshot needs to be printed with a name on it.
 For example, this might be for use in promoting a speaker at an event to be attended.
 It might also be for an article written by an executive, where a headshot will appear in the print-edition of the magazine.

 Printed Dancer Headshots

 Professional headshots are an investment in your career.
 Getting them done right is important and how you present them for your specific case is too.
-Thus, for actors, it’s a good idea to have your name on printed headshots.
-It might also be a good idea to have a phone number, short email address or short website URL to spare someone having to research you name on IMDB or elsewhere.
-Besides, making it easier to reach you is probably a good idea for your acting career.
+Thus, for actors, it is a good idea to have your name on printed headshots.
+It might also be a good idea to have a phone number, short email address or short website URL.
+This can spare someone having to research you name on IMDB or elsewhere.
+Besides, making it easier to reach you and learn about you is probably a good idea for your acting career.